 The old technique of gem engraving was resurrected, and the usage of portraiture represented another cultural trend: increasing the creative awareness of the person.
 Stones were supposed to guard against various diseases or threats, ranging from toothache to the evil eye.
 They might also foster or discourage traits like boldness or depression.
 This scorpion etching originates from the 2nd or 1st century BC, but it was repurposed in a medieval ring.
 Carved Greek or Roman stones were extremely valuable throughout the Middle Ages.
 HISTORY OF JEWELRY

 They were discovered in excavations or in surviving older items of jewelry and traded across Europe.
 The scorpion has a long history as a protective charm.
-It was thought to treat poisoned sufferers and, being the emblem of the Zodiac sign Scorpio, it was connected with water and hence considered to have a cooling effect on fever.
+It was thought to treat poisoned sufferers and, being the emblem of the Zodiac sign Scorpio, Wholesale Silver Jewelry, was connected with water and hence considered to have a cooling effect on fever.
 Poisoning remedies were also created by infusing scorpions in oil and herbs.
 Grand Duke Francesco I of the Medici (d.
 1587) provided a formula for an anti-poison oil that was successful.
 HISTORY OF JEWELRY

 17th-century costume jewelry

 Changes in fashion have brought new forms of jewelry by the mid-17th century.
 Whereas dark materials necessitated complex gold jewelry, the new gentler pastel colors served as beautiful settings for diamonds and pearls.
 Gemstones became increasingly accessible as global trade expanded.
 The glimmer of gemstones in candlelight was enhanced by advancements in cutting methods.
+Jewelry manufacturer.

 Large bodice or breast embellishments that required to be fastened or sewed to stiff garment materials were frequently the most striking jewelry.
 HISTORY OF JEWELRY

 The whirling foliate pattern of the diamonds demonstrates a renewed interest in bow motifs and botanical embellishments.
-This necklace’s center bow is a beautiful example of a mid-17th century gem.
+This necklace’s center bow is a beautiful example of a mid-17th-century gem.
 The painted opaque enamel was a relatively new invention, reported to have been produced by a Frenchman named Jean Touting of Châteaudun.
 Around this time, this eye-catching color combination was often utilized in enamels.
 HISTORY OF JEWELRY

 Jewelry from today